Investigating Topological Order using Recurrent Neural Networks: Results

 where $\hat{\sigma}_i^{x,z}$ are Pauli matrices.
 Additionally, the first summation is on the plaquettes and the second summation is on the vertices of the lattice~\cite{Hamma2005}.
 Note that the lattice in Fig.~\ref{fig:mapping}(a) can be seen as a square lattice with a unit cell containing two spins.
 In our simulations, we use an $L \times L \times 2$ array of spins where $L$ is the number of plaquettes on each side of the underlying square lattice.
 It is possible to study the toric code with a 2D RNN defined on a primitive square lattice by merging the two spin degrees of freedom of the unit cell of the toric code into a single ``patch" followed by an enlargement of the local Hilbert space dimension in the RNN from $2$ to $4$.
 This idea is illustrated in Fig.~\ref{fig:mapping}(a) and is similar in spirit to how the local Hilbert space is enlarged in DMRG to study quasi-1D systems~\cite{Milsted2019}.
 We provide additional details about the mapping in App.~\ref{app:GRU}.

 To extract the TEE from our ansatz, we variationally optimize the 2D RNN wave function targetting the ground state of this model for multiple system sizes on a square lattice with periodic boundary conditions.
 After the optimization, we compute the TEE using system size extrapolation and using the Kitaev-Preskill scheme provided in Sec.~\ref{sec:TEE}.
-More details about the regions chosen for this construction are provided in App.~\ref{app:KP}.
+Here we use three spins for each subregion as illustrated in Fig.~\ref{fig:TEE_constructions}(b).
 To avoid local minima during the variational optimization, we perform an initial annealing phase as described in Sec.~\ref{sec:annealing} (see additional details in App.~\ref{app:hyperparams}).

 The results shown in Fig.~\ref{fig:renyi2_tc}(a) suggest that our 2D RNN wave function can describe states with an area law scaling in 2D.
 Linearized versions of the RNN wave function have been recently shown to display an entanglement area law~\cite{Wu2022}.
-For $L = 10$ (not included in the extrapolations in Fig.~\ref{fig:renyi2_tc}(a)), it is challenging to evaluate $S_2$ accurately as the expectation value of the swap operator is proportional to $\exp{(-S_2)}$, which becomes very small and is hard resolve accurately via sampling the RNN wave function.
-The improved ratio trick is an interesting alternative for enhancing the accuracy of our estimates~\cite{EE2010, Torlai_2018}.
+For $L = 10$ (not included in the extrapolations in Fig.~\ref{fig:renyi2_tc}(a)), it is challenging to evaluate $S_2$ accurately as the expectation value of the swap operator is proportional to $\exp{(-S_2)}$, which becomes very small and is hard to resolve accurately via sampling the RNN wave function.
+The improved ratio trick is an interesting alternative for enhancing the accuracy of our estimates~\cite{EE2010, Torlai2018}.
 The use of conditional sampling is also another possibility for enhancing the accuracy of our measurements~\cite{EE2020}.

+Additionally, the extrapolation confirms the existence of a non-zero TEE whose value is close to $\gamma' = \ln(2)$ within error bars.
+To further verify that our 2D RNN wave function can extract the correct TEE of the 2D toric code, we compute the TEE using the Preskill-Kitaev construction, which has contractible surfaces, and for which the TEE does not depend on the topological sector superposition~\cite{Quasiparticle2012,TEE2017} (see Fig.~\ref{fig:TEE_constructions}(b)).
+The results reported in Fig.~\ref{fig:renyi2_tc}(b) demonstrate an excellent agreement between the TEE extracted by our RNN and the expected theoretical value for the toric code.
+To keep the error bars small, and since in the toric code the TEE does not depend on the subregion sizes~\cite{Hamma2005}, we use fixed subregion sizes in Fig.~\ref{fig:TEE_constructions}(b).